-The Company has formulated the Nomination and Remuneration Policy in compliance withSection 178 of the Companies Act 2013 read along with the applicable rules thereto andPart D of Schedule II of Securities and Exchange Board of India (Listing Obligations andDisclosure Requirements) Regulations 2015 as amended from time to time.
+The Company has formulated the Nomination and Remuneration Policy in compliance withSection 178 of the Companies Act 2013 read along with the applicable Rules thereto andPart D of Schedule II of Securities and Exchange Board of India (Listing Obligations andDisclosure Requirements) Regulations 2015 as amended from time to time.
 The objective ofthis policy is to ensure:

-The level and composition of remuneration is reasonable and sufficient toattract retain and motivate Directors of the quality required to run the Companysuccessfully;
+The level and composition of remuneration is reasonable and sufficient toattract retain and motivate directors of the quality required to run the companysuccessfully;

 Relationship of remuneration to performance is clear and meets appropriateperformance benchmarks; and

-Remuneration to Directors Key Managerial Personnel and Senior Managementinvolves a balance with short and long-term performance objectives appropriate to theworking of the Company and its goals
+Remuneration to Directors Key Managerial Personnel and Senior Managementinvolves a balance with short and long-term performance objectives appropriate to theworking of the company and its goals

-This policy is being governed by the Nomination and Remuneration Committee comprisingof members of the Board as stated above comprising of five Independent Directors and oneNon-Executive and Non Independent Director.
-The policy lays down the standards to be followedby the Nomination and Remuneration Committee with respect to the appointmentremuneration and evaluation of Directors and Key Management Personnel.
-The Nomination andRemuneration Policy is annexed herewith marked as Annexure A and forms partof this report.
+This policy is being governed by the Nomination and Remuneration Committee comprisingof members of the Board as stated above comprising of four Independent Directors and twoNon-Executive Non-Independent Directors.
+The policy lays down the standards to be followedby the Nomination and Remuneration Committee with respect to the appointment remunerationand evaluation of Directors and Key Managerial Personnel.
+Salient features of theNomination and Remuneration Policy is annexed herewith marked as Annexure A and forms partof this report.
 The detailed policy is hosted on the website of the Company and the weblink for same is https://www.hap.in/policies.html.

-Affirmation that the remuneration is as per the remuneration policy of the Company.
+Affirmation that the remuneration is as per the remuneration policy of the company

 The Company recognises and values the importance of a diverse board as part of itscorporate governance and success.
 The Company believes that a truly diverse Board willleverage differences in ideas knowledge thought perspective experience skill setsage ethnicity religion and gender which will go a long way in retaining its competitiveadvantage.
 The Board has on the recommendation of the Nomination and RemunerationCommittee adopted a Board Diversity Policy which sets out the approach to diversity ofthe Board of Directors.

-Your Company recognises that its business activities have wide inpact on the societiesin which it operates and therefore an effective practice is required giving dueconsideration to the interests of its stakeholders including shareholders customersemployees suppliers business partners local communities and other organisations.
+Your Company recognises that its business activities have wide impact on the societiesin which it operates and therefore an effective practice is required giving dueconsideration to the interests of its stakeholders including shareholders customersemployees suppliers business partners local communities and other organisations.

-Your Company endeavors to make CSR an important agenda and is committed to itsstakeholders to conduct its business in an accountable manner that creates a sustainedpositive impact on society Your Company satisfying the threshold as stipulated underSection 135 of the Companies Act 2013 has established the CSR Committee comprising ofmembers of the Board as stated above and the Chairman of the Committee is Non-Executiveand Independent Director.
-The said Committee has formulated and approved the CSR Policyfor the Company with its major focus on:-
+Your Company endeavors to make CSR an important agenda and is committed to itsstakeholders to conduct its business in an accountable manner that creates a sustainedpositive impact on society.
+Your Company satisfying the threshold as stipulated underSection 135 of the Companies Act 2013 has established the CSR Committee comprising ofmembers of the Board as stated above and the Chairman of the Committee is Non-Executiveand Independent Director.
+The said Committee has formulated and approved the CSR policyfor the Company with its major focus on:-

-Devising meaningful and effective strategies for carrying out CSR activities andengaging with all stakeholders towards implementation and monitoring
+Devising meaningful and effective strategies for carrying out CSR activities andengaging with all stakeholders towards implementation and monitoring.

 Make sustainable contributions to communities.

 Identify socio-economic opportunities to perform CSR activities.

-Focus on social welfare activities as envisaged in Schedule VII of Companies Act2013.
+Focus on social welfare activities as envisaged in Schedule VII of CompaniesAct 2013.

-The Policy also focuses on the constitution of CSR Committee roles andresponsibilities of CSR Committee CSR activities to be undertaken and allocation of fundsfor carrying out such CSR activities implementation and monitoring the execution of CSRactivities for the Company.
+The Policy also focuses on the constitution of CSR Committee roles andresponsibilities of CSR Committee CSR activities to be undertaken and allocation of fundsfor carrying out such CSR activities Implementation and monitoring the execution of CSRactivities for the Company.
 The CSR Committee shall recommend to the Board of Directors toimplement the CSR activities covering any of the areas as detailed under Schedule VII ofCompanies Act 2013.
 Annual Report on CSR activities as required under the provisions ofCompanies Act 2013 is annexed herewith marked as Annexure B and forms part of thisreport.

 The Board of Directors of your Company has adopted a Risk Management Policy whichdetails the procedures to be followed by the Company with regard to risk management.
-TheCompany has formed a Risk Management Committee comprising of three members of the Board whoshall evaluate and review the risk factors associated with the operations of the Companyand recommend to the Board the methods to mitigate the risk and advise from timeto time various measures to minimising the risk and monitor the risk management for the Company.
+TheCompany has formed a Risk Management Committee comprising of four members of the Board whoshall evaluate and review the risk factors associated with the operations of the Companyand recommend to the Board the methods to mitigate the risk and advise from time to timevarious measures to minimise the risk and monitor the risk management for the Company.